ULL-ESIT-GRADOII-TFG/tfg-berkan-software/README.md

 # Project Title

-This project is an alternative to garbage, a Node.js package that offers an interaction with Github as if you were using your command line simulating a tree structure that provides all the options at your level in the tree Github account or your organization.
+This project is an alternative to "ghshell", a Node.js package that offers an interaction with Github as if you were using your command line simulating a tree structure that provides all the options at your level in the tree Github account or your organization.

 Unlike ghshell, this project will incorporate a desktop interface using electron to facilitate the management of Github-ClassRooms in a visual way.